oracle-samples/oracle-db-examples/java/jdbc/Readme.md

 The server side Type 4(T4S) driver (aka thin/T4 driver) is used for code running Java in database session needing access to another session either on the same RDBMS instance/server or on a remote RDBMS instance/server.

-## DataSourceSample.java:
-This sample shows how to connect to a simple DataSource (oracle.jdbc.pool.OracleDataSource) and how to set connection related properties such as `defaultRowPrefetch`, `defaultBatchValue` etc.,

 ## ProxySessionSample.java and ProxySessionSample.sql:
 This sample shows connecting to the Oracle Database using Proxy